GEM: Gaussian Embedding Modeling for Out-of-Distribution Detection in GUI Agents

 PositiveArtificial Intelligence

-- The development of GEM is significant as it aims to improve the reliability and security of GUI agents, which can face task failures or security risks when processing OOD instructions.
-This advancement is crucial for ensuring that these agents can operate effectively within their designed constraints.
+- The introduction of GEM is significant as it aims to improve the reliability and security of GUI agents, which are increasingly used in various intelligent terminal devices, including smartphones and computers.
+Effective OOD detection is crucial for ensuring that these agents can operate safely and efficiently in dynamic environments.

 — via World Pulse Now AI Editorial System